inovait/tws-android/docs/index.md

 ### Step 1: Add a TWS configuration file

-Download and add the TWS configuration file (`tws-services.json`) to your app:
+Download the TWS configuration file (`tws-services.json`) from our web page and add it to your app.
 Move your config file into the module (app-level) root directory of your app or in your desired flavour.

 ### Step 2: Provide metadata for TWS SDK